Global Learning through Virtual Exchange

-COIL (Collaborative Online International Learning) is an approach to fostering global competence through development of a multicultural learning environment that links university classes in different countries.
+The COIL Initiative at UW Bothell aims to deepen global engagement of students in the classroom without requiring travel abroad by implementing online collaboration with international partners.
+COIL (Collaborative Online International Learning) is a pedagogy that fosters global competence through development of a multicultural learning environment that links university classes in different countries.
 Using various communication technologies, students complete shared assignments and projects, with faculty members from each country co-teaching and managing coursework.
 The term COIL was coined by the State University of New York.
 UW Bothell’s COIL Initiative has benefitted from the many resources available on the SUNY COIL Center website.

 Since 2014, over 50 COIL courses have been implemented in various departments, connecting nearly 1,500 students with peers in different countries.
 During the 2016-17 academic year, and every year since 2019-20, the number of UWB students engaged in a COIL course has surpassed those studying abroad.

 Interested in developing a COIL course or launching a COIL initiative on your campus?
 Check out this page where we’ve compiled tools to help you move forward, including specific learning outcomes for COIL courses at UW Bothell.